avcordaro/data-science-independent-projects/README.md

 * __Detecting Pneumonia from Chest X-Rays (PyTorch)__ - attempting to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.

 * __Forecasting Change in Global Average Land Temperature (Keras/Tensorflow)__ - attempting to build a LTSM model that can forecast the global average land temperature based on previous years of temperature readings.

+* __Predicting House Prices - Kaggle Competiton (scikit-learn)__ - my attempt at Kaggle's House Prices competition, in which you have to predict the sale price of houses based on 79 features.
+The dataset is small but great for practicing techniques such as data cleaning, feature engineering, and building powerful regression models.

 * __Movie Recommender using Collaborative Filtering (pandas)__ - building a movie recommender using collaborative filtering.
 In this instance, this means that movies are recommended based on user ratings.